xmNuc/OOP_project_shop/README.md

 # OOP_project_shop

 This is shoping cart.
-You can it for lerning OOP.
+You can use it for lerning OOP in java-script.